ALL STAR GAMES: 1961, 1984 ARTIFICIAL TURF: 1971 - 1978

 Candlestick Park had its origins in the shady dealings that induced the New York Giants to move to the West Coast in 1958.
 A cunning developer named Charles Harney got the mayor of San Francisco to offer the Giants a large plot of rocky land on the San Francisco Bay for a new stadium with plenty of parking space, but he failed to inform the mayor or the Giants' officials of the fierce winds and chilly night temperatures that plague that area.
 The new stadium took only two years to build, during which time the Giants played in Seals Stadium.
 Meanwhile, the newly relocated Brooklyn-to-L.A.
 Dodgers had to wait an additional two years for Dodger Stadium to be finished.
 Candlestick Park in many ways fit the standard of a modern baseball stadium, with a symmetrical structure and field layout, an acute-angle grandstand configuration, and a small "roofette" that was years ahead of its time.
 "The 'Stick" was the very last major league baseball stadium with supporting columns: almost half of the lower deck was "in the shade," and a substantial number of seats had obstructed views.
 Another quite singular aspect was that it originally had two levels of entry portals in the upper deck, just like Shibe Park and Veterans Stadium.
 With 30 rows of seats in the upper deck (eight below the lateral walkway), the extra access made sense.

 In terms of design, Candlestick Park stood out in two ways: The curvature of the grandstand arc behind home plate was extremely broad, almost as big as the Giants' old home in the Polo Grounds, in fact.
 Second, the first deck extended way out beyond the left field fence and made a broad arc toward center field.
-This design resembled a football oval and was probably intended to lure the San Francisco 49ers to play there, but this didn't happen until 11 years after it opened.
+This design resembled a football oval and was probably intended to lure the San Francisco 49ers to play there, but that didn't happen until 11 years after it opened.
+(Note, however, that the "Oakland" Raiders did make Candlestick Park their temporary home during the latter part of 1960 and all of the 1961 season.)
 The stadium design was certainly ill-suited to baseball fans, who had to sit far away from the action.

 Candlestick Park became the object of ridicule and scorn after the horrendous winds blew Giants' pitcher Stu Miller off the mound during the 1961 All-Star Game.
 (Some people dispute that story.)
 In part because the windy conditions were not amenable to home runs, the outfield fence was moved inward one year after this stadium opened, reducing the distance in the power alleys by 20-30 feet.
 Even so, this ballpark remained very unfavorable to batters, and probably reduced the lifetime home run record of Giants' slugger Willie Mays by at least a hundred.
 (At 660, he fell short of both Babe Ruth's 714 and Hank Aaron's 755 totals.)
 Because of the chilly, windy evenings at Candlestick, the Giants played most of their games during the day, even as most other teams shifted to mostly-night schedules during the 1970s.